 The RIO mortgages let you take out a loan against your home and use the money to buy a new property or pay for refurbishment works.
 You can then make monthly payments against the loan and if needed, borrow additional amounts as long as you remain within a certain amount – based on the value of your home.

-Ultimately, finding the right RIO mortgage provider is key when looking for retirement finance; understanding what options are available and making sure that no credit checks are needed can ensure that all bases are covered for you to get the best deal in the long run.
+Ultimately, finding the right RIO mortgage provider is critical when looking for retirement finance; understanding what options are available and making sure that no credit checks are needed can ensure that all bases are covered for you to get the best deal in the long run.

 Are mortgages for 70 year olds good to pay off my existing mortgage?